 In addition to farming, Nate teaches high school online for Insight School of Kansas, K12, Inc. He earned his Masters in Educational Leadership from California University of Pennsylvania, California, PA, and completed his undergraduate studies in Citizenship Education at Juniata College, Huntingdon, PA.
 He taught social studies at Huntingdon Area High School for over six years prior to moving back to the Midwest.

-Stacey is a work-at-home mom, caring for the couple's three daughters.
+Stacey is a work-at-home mom, caring for the couple's four daughters.
 She earned her Bachelor of Science degree in Business Communication from Juniata College, Huntingdon, PA.
 Prior to relocating to the Midwest, she worked as a Community Relations and Volunteer Coordinator at J.C.
 Blair Memorial Hospital, Huntingdon, PA, for five years, and as a Marketing Coordinator for both an engineering firm and a start up wound care company.
 In her spare time, she serves as a co-coordinator for her local Mothers of Preschoolers (MOPS) group.

 Free Day Popcorn is a proud member of From the Land of Kansas.